 Some people may find it helps not to keep alcohol in the house to avoid temptation.
 Or, if you enjoy a glass of wine with a meal, consider buying just a small bottle that contains only one or two glasses, rather than a regular-sized bottle containing six glasses – this will help you to avoid thinking, ‘I may as well finish the [full-sized] bottle.’

-If you feel that there is a problem and you need help, try talking to your GP – you certainly won’t be the first patient who has approached them on this subject, and they will be able to offer you helpful advice and support.
+If you feel that there is a problem and you need help, try talking to your GP – you certainly won’t be the first patient who has approached them on this subject, and they will be able to offer helpful advice and support.

 If you’re concerned about a loved one’s drinking and want to raise the subject with them, you may find our page discussing how to deal with difficult conversations helpful.

-There is also useful advice on NHS Choices, and Alcoholics Anonymous offer support over a helpline as well as face to face.
+There is also useful advice from the NHS, and Alcoholics Anonymous offers support over a helpline as well as face to face.